 To mitigate the risk of loan losses, the Association has obtained credit enhancements by entering into long-term standby commitments to purchase agreements with the Federal Agricultural Mortgage Corporation (Farmer Mac).
 The agreements, which are effectively credit guarantees that will remain in place until the loans are paid in full, give the Association the right to sell the loans identified in the agreements to Farmer Mac in the event of default (typically four months past due), subject to certain conditions.
-The balance of loans under long-term standby commitments was \$8.8 million, \$16.9 million and \$20.2 million at December 31, 2019, 2018 and 2017 respectively.
-Fees paid to Farmer Mac for such commitments totaled \$0.1 million at year end December 31, 2019 and 2018 respectively.
-Fees paid were \$0.2 million at December 31, 2017.
+The balance of loans under long-term standby commitments was \$7.3 million, \$8.8 million and \$16.9 million at December 31, 2020, 2019 and 2018 respectively.
+Fees paid to Farmer Mac for such commitments totaled \$44 thousand at year end December 31, 2020.
+Fees paid were \$0.1 million at December 31, 2019 and December 31, 2018.
 These amounts are classified as noninterest expense.
-In addition to Farmer Mac, the Association has credit enhancements with federal and state agencies totaling \$290.4 million, \$267.4 million and \$254.3 million at December 31, 2019, 2018 and 2017 respectively.
+In addition to Farmer Mac, the Association has credit enhancements with federal and state agencies totaling \$305.2 million, \$290.4 million and \$267.4 million at December 31, 2020, 2019 and 2018 respectively.